 Mickey Wooten (right) - Originally from Tennessee, Mickey has spent his time fishing water all across the United States, including Tennessee, Arkansas, Michigan, Florida, Idaho, and Montana.
 He moved westward in 1995 to work in Yellowstone National Park.
 Coming away from his time in Yellowstone with a unique knowledge of the park and its waters, Mickey joined the MRO crew in 2000.
 There is never a dull moment on the river with him, as he truly enjoys sharing his love of fishing with his clients.
 In his down time Mickey ties flies for himself and the shop, as well as continues to explore the waters of the area.

 Mike Loebl - Mike began fly fishing at the age of 7 in his home state of Michigan, where he would later start his career in the industry at a fly shop in Northville.
 Fast forward to the present and Mike has been with MRO for the better part of the past two decades.
 Not only is Mike a certified FFF casting instructor, but he is also well versed in both spey casting and Czech nymphing.
 As a guide, Mike loves to teach people new techniques and help improve upon what they already know.
-When not fishing, Mike can be found spending time with his wife Alice Owsley (also a fly fishing guide in the area) and their two dogs Domino and Norman.
+When not fishing, Mike can be found spending time with his wife Alice Owsley (also a fly fishing guide in the area) and their dog Norman.

 Chris Daniel - Chris grew up in central Pennsylvania in a small town called Lock Haven.
 At three years old he began fishing, a passion that would take him westward to West Yellowstone.
-Living in West since 2005, Chris works in both the shop and as a guide during the summer, as well as guides snowmobiles into the park during the winter months.
+Living in West since 2005, Chris works in both the shop as manager and as a guide during the summer, as well as guides snowmobiles into the park during the winter months.
 He is an exceptional caster, whose patience and know-how allows him to pass his knowledge on to his clients.